-Given the local and regional importance of the proposed US 380 project, TxDOT will facilitate a comprehensive public involvement program designed to proactively engage participation of all interested stakeholders.
-The public involvement strategies for this project will vary and include stakeholder meetings, public scoping meetings, agency scoping meetings, public meetings, meetings with affected property owners, and a formal public hearing required during the NEPA process conducted in-person or through online/virtual platforms.
+Given the local and regional importance of the proposed US 380 project, TxDOT will facilitate a comprehensive public involvement program designed to proactively engage participation of interested stakeholders.
+The public involvement strategies for this project will vary and include stakeholder meetings, public scoping meetings, agency scoping meetings, public meetings, meetings with affected property owners, and a formal public hearing required during the NEPA process.

-A copy of the Public Involvement Plan is included in Appendix B. The PIP will be periodically updated to reflect ongoing public involvement and input.
+The comprehensive Public Involvement Plan (PIP) for the US 380 project is included in Appendix B. The PIP will be periodically updated to reflect ongoing public involvement and input.
 Additionally, issues specific to this project may require adjustments to the PIP to address communication obstacles encountered during public outreach efforts.
+Please refer to the PIP for the specific tools and events to be used to engage stakeholders and the public.